 - Meaningful Travel

-Classic cars, cigars, salsa, colourful colonial houses, rum, mojitos, reggaeton blasting from street corners, and not to forget white sandy beaches and turquoise seas – these are usually the first things that come to mind when planning a trip to Cuba.
+Classic cars, cigars, salsa, colourful colonial houses, mojitos, and not to forget white sandy beaches and turquoise seas – these are usually the first things that come to mind when planning a trip to Cuba.
 But what’s the best way to experience this unique country in an authentic, immersive way?

-As the country of Revolution is slowly opening up to the rest of the world, Cuba fascinates the masses and has been one of the most popular places to visit in past years.
-For lots of holidaymakers, it’s an opportunity to cross long-awaited wishes off their bucket list: driving in an old classic car, dancing salsa with the locals in the streets of Trinidad, or drinking a mojito on one of the many white sandy beaches…
+As the country of revolution is slowly opening up to the rest of the world, Cuba fascinates the masses and has been one of the most popular places to visit in past years.
+For lots of travellers, it’s an opportunity to cross long-awaited wishes off their bucket list.
+Driving in an old classic car, dancing salsa with the locals in the streets of Trinidad, or drinking a mojito on one of the many white sandy beaches…